Risk factors and causes of melanoma

-The main risk factor for developing melanoma is exposure to UV radiation, through natural sunlight or artificially from sunbeds or lamps.
+The main risk factor for developing melanoma is exposure to UV radiation.
+This can be through natural sunlight, or through the artificial light used in sunbeds or sunlamps.

-UV radiation damages the DNA (genetic material) in our skin cells and can cause skin cancers such as melanoma.
+UV radiation damages the DNA (genetic material) in our skin cells.
+This can cause skin cancers such as melanoma.

 A risk factor is something that increases your chance of developing a health condition such as cancer.
 For example, smoking is the best known risk factor for lung cancer.
 Having a particular risk factor doesn’t mean you definitely will get cancer, just as people without any known risk factors can develop cancer.

 People with fair skin, red or fair hair, blue eyes and freckles are more sensitive to the sun.
 Because of their skin type, they burn more easily and so are more at risk of getting melanoma.
-Having naturally darker (brown or black) skin lowers your risk of getting a melanoma, but it doesn’t mean that you’ll never get one.
+Having naturally dark (brown or black) skin lowers your risk of getting melanoma, but it doesn’t mean that you’ll never get it.

 People who have a lot of moles (especially over 100) have a higher risk of getting melanoma.
 So do people with moles that are bigger than average, or that have an irregular shape or colour.
 These moles (sometimes called atypical dysplastic naevi) rarely change into melanoma, but it’s important to check them regularly for changes.
 Having lots of moles and atypical moles can run in some families.

 If you were born with a dark, hairy mole or a birth mark over 20cm (congenital naevi) this also increases your risk of melanoma.